Tax Strategies

 2. You can immediately deduct the full fair-market value of the stock on your federal income tax returns for that year rather than your cost basis.

 3. Because the organization receiving the stock is a 501(c)(3), they don’t have to pay taxes on liquidating the stock.
 Meaning, the full amount goes to the organization you care about.
-It’s actually a double-win for your tax strategy and your charity of choice.
+It’s also a double-win for your tax strategy and your charity of choice.

 The first step to ensure your contribution is tax-deductible is to confirm that the recipient organization is tax-exempt, which is another great piece about using Daffy.
 Since Daffy (like all donor-advised fund providers) is a registered 501(c)(3), your contributions to your Daffy fund are tax-deductible immediately.
 Plus, we’ll provide you with a simple tax summary.